-This policy became effective with the State of Delaware on January 1, 1993 for a spouse who is eligible for health care coverage through the spouse's own employer.
-Effective July 1, 2011, the Spousal Coordination of Benefits Policy became applicable to retiree health care coverage available to a spouse through the spouse's employer from whom the spouse is collecting a pension benefit.
-The intention of this policy is to ensure fiscal responsibility for the State of Delaware Group Health Insurance Plan fund where other employers are offering health care benefits to their employees and retirees.
+This policy became effective with the State of Delaware on January 1, 1993 for a spouse who is eligible for health care coverage through the spouse'shie or her own employer.
+Effective July 1, 2011, the Spousal Coordination of Benefits Policy became applicable to retire health care coverage available to a spouse through the spouse'shie or her employer from whom the spousehe or she is collecting a pension benefit.
+The intention of this policy is to ensure fiscal responsibility for the State of Delaware Group Health Insurance Planrogram fund where other employers are offering health care benefits to their employees and retirees.